Classifier-Free Guidance inside the Attraction Basin May Cause Memorization: Understanding Diffusion Trajectory during Memorization

 An attraction basin is a region in the state space within which samples will converge to around $x^\mathrm{a}$ at $t=0$ under CFG inference.
 More formally, the ($(\epsilon,\delta)$-)attraction basin defined using $x^\mathrm{a}$ is expressed as

 representing all points in the state space from which generated samples using CFG will reach samples perceptually similar to the attractor at $t=0$.

 \end{definition}

-A simple way to observe the attraction basin is by applying zero CFG ($s=0$ in Eq. \ref{eq:CFG}), such that you are not considering the text-prompt at all and guiding the denoising process towards an approximation of the training distribution i.e. $\hat{\epsilon} \leftarrow \epsilon_{\theta}(x_t, e_{\emptyset})$.
-Interestingly, as shown in Figure \ref{fig:attraction_basin} the conditional noise prediction $\epsilon_{\theta}(x_t, e_p) - \epsilon_{\theta}(x_t, e_{\emptyset})$ remains high in the initial time steps and then steeply falls.
-We refer to the region of high conditional noise prediction as the attraction basin, and the fall in conditional noise prediction is associated with the denoising trajectory leaving the attraction basin.
-The time step at which the denoising trajectory leaves the attraction basin is referred to as the transition point from getting a memorized output to a non-memorized output.
+Inspired from Wen et al.~\citep{wen2024detecting}, we analyze the attraction basin by examining the magnitudes of the conditional guidance, $\epsilon_{\theta}(x_t, e_p) - \epsilon_{\theta}(x_t, e_{\emptyset})$.
+Interestingly, as shown in Figure \ref{fig:attraction_basin}, the conditional noise prediction $\epsilon_{\theta}(x_t, e_p) - \epsilon_{\theta}(x_t, e_{\emptyset})$ remains high during the initial time steps and then steeply falls at the time step immediately before the denoising trajectory exits the attraction basin.
+We refer to this time step as the transition point, marking the change from producing memorized outputs to non-memorized outputs.
 In Figure \ref{fig:attraction_basin}(a), if you were to start applying CFG at any point on or before $t=779$, you get the same memorized output.
 However, surprisingly, applying CFG at exactly one denoising step after this $t=759$ leads to a non-memorized output (step size is 20 when denoising with 50 inference steps).
-We define the transition point as follows.
+We define the transition point as follows. \begin{definition}[Transition point] Given prompt embeddings, let \( x^\mathrm{a} \in X \) be an attractor.
+We define a transition point as \( (x_{\tau}, \tau) \) for \( x_{\tau} \in X \) and $\tau>0$ such that \( (x_{\tau}, \tau+1) \) lies within its attraction basin, while \( (x_{\tau}, \tau) \) does not.
+More formally, an ($(\epsilon,\delta)$-)transition point satisfies